Skarlso/blogsource/content/blog/2019-09-16-kubernetes-cluster.md

 Lucky for us, the bouncer already provides a container located here: [The Lounge Docker Hub](https://hub.docker.com/r/thelounge/thelounge/).

 We just need two things.
 To expose the port 9000 and to give it something called a PersistentVolume.
-What's a persitent volume?
+What's a persistent volume?
 Well, look it up here: [Kubernetes Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 TL;DR: We need to preserve data.
 Containers are ephemeral in nature.
 Meaning if there is a problem we usually just delete the pod.
 Which means that all data will be lost.
 But we need persistence in this case because we'll have user data and user information which we would like to persist between pods.
 That's what a volume is for.